dndg/FinderOpta6MTutorial/content.md

 ## Conclusion

-This tutorial demonstrates how to use the `ArduinoRS485` and `ArduinoModbus` libraries to implement the Modbus RTU protocol between the Opta™ and a Finder 6M power analyzer.
+This tutorial demonstrates how to use the `ArduinoRS485` and `ArduinoModbus` libraries to implement the Modbus RTU protocol between the Opta and a Finder 6M power analyzer.
 Additionally, it shows how it is possible to use the `Finder6M` library to easily read measurements from a 6M.